What it means to be Fear Free

 Happy Visits

-Happy Visits are a trust building service we provide for our patients to decrease, or keep them from becoming, fearful of veterinary visits.
+Happy Visits are a trust building service we provide for our patients to maintain a positive association with veterinary visits.
 During our happy visits, we avoid any potentially stressful events such as needle pokes, temperature taking, or restricting their movement such as they would experience during a traditional vet visit.

 Generally, these upbeat visits consist of large quantities of Easy Cheese, peanut butter, and squeaky toys but this can be anything that is considered “the best” from your dog’s perspective.
 The trust we build with your pet during these frequent sessions can be used later on to desensitize them to things they find stressful such as nail trims, vaccinations, and restraint.